 The school action plan with respect to literacy and numeracy can be a useful tool to inform teachers' individual planning with respect to the curriculum and needs of the school, and to enable teachers to monitor individual pupils' progress based on the planned learning outcomes.
 The analysis of standardised test scores is also beneficial to this planning.
-There are very high standards of behaviour and levels of motivation among pupils (each class teacher uses a number of classroom management strategies) and the engagement of pupils with local partnerships is also very useful in managing behaviour and attendance in school.
+There are very high standards of behaviour and levels of motivation among pupils (each class teacher uses a number of classroom management strategies) and the engagement of pupils with local partnerships (for example, visiting art therapists and play therapists from Mounttown NYP) is also very useful in managing behaviour and attendance in school.
 Teachers liaise regularly with the principal and deputy principal with respect to pupils of concern or pupils to be commended.